Si-ri-sha/Si-ri-sha/README.md

 ## 🌟 currently

-- 💻 Diving into the world of software development with a focus on JavaScript and frameworks.
+- 💻 Diving into the world of software development with a focus on latest trend and technology.
 - 🎮 Experimenting with building interactive games as a fun and engaging way to enhance my coding skills.

 ## 🌟 When I’m not coding, you can find me: